 ABSTRACT.
-The Bandwidth theorem of Böttcher, Schacht and Taraz [Proof of the bandwidth conjecture of Bollobás and Komlós, Mathematische Annalen, 2009] gives a condition on the minimum degree of an n-vertex graph G that ensures G contains every r-chromatic graph H on n vertices of bounded degree and of bandwidth o(n), thereby proving a conjecture of Bollobás and Komlós [The Blow-up Lemma, Combinatorics, Probability and Computing, 1999].
+The Bandwidth theorem of Böttcher, Schacht and Taraz [8] gives a condition on the minimum degree of an n-vertex graph G that ensures G contains every r-chromatic graph H on n vertices of bounded degree and of bandwidth o(n), thereby proving a conjecture of Bollobás and Komlós [23].
 In this paper we prove a version of the Bandwidth theorem for locally dense graphs.
 Indeed, we prove that every locally dense n-vertex graph G with $\delta(G) > (1/2 + o(1))n$ contains as a subgraph any given (spanning) H with bounded maximum degree and sublinear bandwidth.